radar/ryanbigg.com/_posts/2018-03-15-on-writing-software-well-2-a-review.markdown

 But then in several months time of this thing chugging along working perfectly, you'll encounter a bug, look at the code and wonder how the hell it all fit together.
 There is far too much magic here.

-But I guess that's The Rails Way™.
+But I guess that's The Rails Way&trade;.

 ---